jstrnbrg/The-history-of-Money-Bitcoin/README.md

 For a preliminary draft of the epoches and chapters please see below at.
 Each chapter should have a few "deep dive" resource links at the bottom.

+The next step, after the app is launched, is to implement the following:
+1. A quiz to test the users understanding.
+That quiz could credit the user points (used in step 2.)
+2. A mechanism via which a user can easily get some BTC.
+It could either be a fixed amount per user or depend on the score from the quiz.
+There are multiple ideas on how such a mechanism could be implemented.
 _______________________________________________

 ## Contributor workflow